Published on MuseScore.org

 Install

-If you're on Windows 10, a (rather outdated) 32-bit version of MuseScore can be installed from the Windows Store.
-Clicking here will open MuseScore's page in the Store app.
-There you will only have to click Get the app > and MuseScore will be downloaded, installed and subsequently automatically updated.
+If you're on Windows 10, a (rather outdated) 32-bit version of MuseScore can be installed from Microsoft Store.
+There you will only have to click Get the app > and MuseScore will be downloaded, installed, and subsequently automatically updated (warning: having not receiving any updates since the release of 3.3.4).

 Otherwise you can get the Windows installer from the download page of the MuseScore website.
-Click on the link to start the download (pick your choice of 64-bit or 32-bit).
+Click on the link corresponding your Operating system, scroll down to the bottom to see the latest versions, there select the version you want to start the download (for Windows choose your processor architecture of 64-bit or 32-bit, the Microsoft installer (*.msi) or the PortableApp (*.exe)).
 Your Internet browser will ask you to confirm that you want to download this file.
 Click Save File.

 When the download finishes, double-click on the file to start the installation.
-Windows may prompt you with a security window to confirm this before running the software.
+Windows may prompt you with a User Account Control (UAC) window to confirm this before running the software.
 Click Run to continue.

 Welcome to the MuseScore 3 Setup Wizard